EN10/TinyBoxLinux/README.md

-# BusyBox Linux
+# TinyBox Linux

-Tiny BusyBox Linux Distro from 4.94 MB
+TinyBox Linux Distro from 4.94 MB

 ### Based on: